mstuttgart/pynocchio/README.md

 ### Contributing

-If you'd like to contribute, please see [contributing session](CONTRIBUTING.md).
+If you'd like to contribute, please see [contributing session in Pynocchio Wiki](https://github.com/pynocchio/pynocchio/wiki/Contributing).

 ### Third party resources